-- What is social justice? - What are some things you know about social justice? - What are some questions you have about social justice? - To what extent does power, or the lack of power, affect individuals?
+- What is social justice? - What are some things you might know about social justice? - To what extent does power or the lack of power affect individuals?

-Explain: Social justice has to do with the fact that wealth, opportunities, and privileges are often shared unequally in society.
-It might feel like a big idea, but all change happens through small consistent actions.
-We've all seen protests and marches and rallies on the news, but between those gatherings, people dedicated to social justice keep helping in whatever ways they can.
-We all have the power to identify and create change in our communities.
+Explain that social justice has to do with the fact that wealth, opportunities, and privileges are often shared unequally in society.

+Social justice might feel like a big idea, but changes happen through small actions done on a consistent basis.
+Yes, we've all seen protests and marches and rallies on the news, but between those gatherings, people dedicated to social justice keep helping however they can.